motin/federated-learning-v2-study-addon/docs/TESTPLAN.md

 To debug installation and loading of the add-on:

 * Open the Browser Console using Firefox's top menu at `Tools > Web Developer > Browser Console`.
 This will display Shield (loading/telemetry) and log output from the add-on.
+* Set `shieldStudy.logLevel` to `all`.
+This permits debug-level shield-add-on log output in the browser console.